Florida Father’s Rights Attorney

 In the state of Florida, paternity may be established via submission of an Acknowledgment of Paternity to the court.
 Typically, this acknowledgment is signed by both parents in the hospital after the child’s birth.
 However, it can be filled out at a later date by both parents.
 Accordingly, the document shows both parents are in agreement on the identity of the child’s father.
 With it, the state of Florida can justify recognizing paternity.
 Once recognized, the court may establish time-sharing and parental responsibilities.

 Should the child’s mother or father refuse to acknowledge biological parentage, there is another method for establishing paternity.
 Either party may seek a court ordered DNA test.
 Florida courts will use the results of the DNA test as evidence to establish the paternity of the child’s father.

 Remember, establishing paternity alone is not enough to ensure your parental rights.
 Once paternity establishment occurs, you must pursue further action.
-Our attorneys will not only establish your paternity.
-Our expert legal team will strive to achieve the goal of attaining all of your rights as a father.
+Our attorneys will not only work diligently to establish your paternity, our dedicated legal team will also strive to achieve the goal of attaining all of your rights as a father.

 Time-Sharing and Parental Responsibility

 After establishing paternity, the development of a time sharing and parental responsibility plan is necessary.
 This plan will define the amount of time spent by each parent with the child, determine decision-making, and distribute responsibility.

 Our Florida fathers' rights lawyers are committed to ensuring fathers have a relationship with their child.
 If both parties cooperate and come to an amicable agreement, we can resolve your case without ever entering a courtroom.
 However, our team of attorneys are prepared to take your case to trial to preserve your rights as a father.